 The first British pirate radio station, Radio Caroline, was founded by Ronan O’Rahilly in 1964 – he chose the name of the station in honour of the daughter of the first Roman Catholic President of the United States of America, John F. Kennedy.

-Having persuaded five City millionaires to back him, he acquired a ship, a crew of disc jockeys and engineers, two 10-kilowatt transmitters (£50,000 apiece) and a stack of records.
+Having persuaded five City millionaires to back him, Ronan acquired a ship (the 702-ton former Danish passenger ferry, Frederica), a crew of disc jockeys and engineers, two 10-kilowatt transmitters (£50,000 apiece) and a stack of records.

 As was the case with most European countries, British law only prohibited commercial radio broadcasting on land.
-By basing itself in the North Sea, Caroline was able to exploit this legal loophole, providing British teenagers with all-day rock & roll fun, while simultaneously providing O’ Rahilly with all-day profit from advertisers.
+By basing itself in international waters, Caroline was able to exploit this legal loophole, providing British teenagers with all-day rock & roll fun, while simultaneously providing O’ Rahilly with all-day profit from advertisers.

 All British offshore pirate radio stations were silenced by the government’s Marine Offences Act in Autumn 1967.
 The banning coincided with the launch of Radio One by the BBC – which was created as a carbon copy of the pirate stations.